-The following table details the Fund's sensitivity to a 9% (2018: 10%) increase and decrease in the Australian Dollar against the relevant foreign currencies.
-A 9% increase or decrease is management's assessment of the possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 9% (2018: 10%) change in foreign currency rates.
+The following table details the Fund's sensitivity to a 7% (2019: 9%) increase and decrease in the Australian Dollar against the relevant foreign currencies.
+A 7% increase or decrease is management's assessment of the possible change of foreign exchange rates and their effect on investment returns based on a 10-year historical average.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 7% (2019: 9%) change in foreign currency rates.
 Liability for accrued benefits would also change by a similar amount as net assets available for member benefits.